 What is Self-Assessment?

-All nurses registered in the General and Extended Classes are required to complete Self-Assessment every year.
-Each year, nurses registered in these classes must:
+All nurses registered in the General and Extended classes (RNs and NPs) are required to complete Self-Assessment every year.
+Each year, they must:

 - reflect on their practice